 Tropical Storm Ian forecast to become a major hurricane

-SOUTH MISSISSIPPI (WLOX) - The WLOX First Alert Weather Team continues to track the latest in the tropics.
+SOUTH MISSISSIPPI (WLOX) - The WLOX First Alert Weather Team continues to track Tropical Storm Ian in the Caribbean Sea.

-Tropical Storm Ian is in the Caribbean Sea and should enter the Gulf of Mexico next week as a hurricane.
-Forecasts call for it to become a major hurricane with a potential landfall along Florida’s Gulf Coast.
+As of Sunday morning, Ian is moving over very warm water.
+It will likely become a hurricane either Sunday night or Monday morning.
+Forecasts call for it to become a major hurricane before reaching the Gulf.
+Landfall is looking likely somewhere along Florida’s Gulf Coast.

-There is a frontal system expected to pass through South Mississippi and move into the Gulf of Mexico early next week.
-We are cautiously optimistic the front next week will help to steer the storm away from South Mississippi, to our east.
-By Tuesday of next week, the European model has the storm just moving into the Florida Straits.
-The Euro is running a little faster and more to the east than the GFS.
+A trough is expected to dig through the eastern part of the U.S. at the beginning of the week.
+Thanks to the trough, a ridge in the Atlantic will begin to weaken.
+Ian is expected to curve up around the west side of this ridge.

 Want more WLOX news in your inbox?
 Click here to subscribe to our newsletter.